-Join Michael Lehman for an in-depth discussion in this video Connecting inputs, part of Programming the Internet of Things with Android.
+Join Michael Lehman for an in-depth discussion in this video Connecting inputs, part of Android App Development: Internet of Things.

 - Once you've got your CPU, memory and timers figured out,…now you have to connect up inputs,…if you're going to have sensors on your device, to your CPU.…You connect up your inputs in a variety of ways.…There are analog inputs that measure changes in voltage.…This is something different than a typical digital input…which measures zero or one, or maybe some fixed number,…like a knob that goes one, two, three, four.…An analog input can measure a change in voltage,…and typical analog inputs are power supplies,…light sensors, potentiometers,…knobs that can change a variable amount,…think again of a volume control on a radio,…and then static digital inputs.…